 |County Level Filing:|

-Domestic corporations, sole proprietorships, and general partnership must register their fictitious name with the county clerk in the county of the entity's registered office (with the exeption of Pulaski County).
+Sole proprietorships and general partnership must register their fictitious name with the county clerk in the county of the entity's registered office (with the exception of Pulaski County).

 |Does registration prevent others from using the name I choose?:|